icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 			  homebrew: Failed to detect successful installation of [gazebo]

-I assume that the error is not a big deal since gazebo2 installed successfully.
+I assume that the error is not a big deal since gazebo2 and gazebo1 both installed successfully.
 So let's skip the gazebo test using the --skip-keys option and resolve the rest of the dependencies:

 	rosdep install --from-paths src --ignore-src --rosdistro indigo -y --skip-keys gazebo

 This resulted in: